ferdous-alam/Autonomous-Manufacturing-Robot/README.md

 # Autonomous-Manufacturing
 This repo contains all codes and related documentations for Autonomous Manufacturing project from HRL lab, MAE, OSU.
+THe cognitive unit contains all the learning algorithms.

 ## Contributors:
 Md Ferdous Alam, Sarp Sezer